-From 1970 through 2000, the Pirates played at Three Rivers Stadium, located in what is now a parking lot between PNC Park, and Heinz Field, home of the NFL Steelers.
+From 1970 through 2000, the Pirates played at Three Rivers Stadium, located in what is now a parking lot between PNC Park, and Heinz Field (renamed Acrisure Stadium in 2022), home of the NFL Steelers.
 Original construction cost was \$55 million.